meaku/probot/docs/deployment.md

 ## Combining apps

-To deploy a bot that includes multiple apps, create a new app that has the apps listed as dependencies in `package.json`:
+To deploy a bot that includes multiple apps, create a new app that has the apps listed by their npm-name as dependencies in `package.json`. :

 ```json
 {